microsoft/vscode-docs/docs/containers/quickstart-python.md

 ## Build, run, and debug the container

-The **Docker: Add Docker Files to Workspace...** command automatically creates a Docker task configuration to build and run your container in debug mode.
+The **Docker: Add Docker Files to Workspace...** command automatically creates a Docker launch configuration to build and run your container in debug mode.
 To debug your Python app container:

 1. Navigate to the `manage.py` file and set a breakpoint on this line: